 - 1. Cooling fan(s) may be modified, substituted, or removed.
 Electrically operated cooling fan(s) may be installed provided it (they) serve no other purpose.
 The use of any engine, transmission, and/or differential oil cooler(s) is/are permitted provided it/they is/are mounted completely within or under the bodywork, but not in the driver/passenger compartment.
 Associated oil cooler pumps and lines are permitted for the transmission and differential.
 Air ducts may be fitted to the oil cooler(s) as specifically authorized herein. - 2.
 Any water radiator is allowed, provided there are no changes in the exterior bodywork to accommodate its use.
 It shall not be located in the driver/ passenger compartment.
 Separate expansion or header tank(s) are permitted provided they are not mounted in the driver/ passenger compartment.
 The heater core may be removed entirely but not modified or replaced.
 Water radiators may be filled with water, antifreeze, and/or nonflammable liquids the purpose of which is to transfer heat and/or inhibit freezing, boiling, and/or corrosion.

-A radiator may be relocated so long as the other applicable items in Section 17 are not violated (e.g., the exterior bodywork is not altered)
+A radiator may be relocated so long as the other applicable items in Section 17 are not violated (e.g., the exterior bodywork is not altered) to accommodate the change.
+OE radiator support/mounts can be modified to accommodate an alternate radiator configuration.

-- to accommodate the change.
-OE radiator support/mounts can be modified to accommodate an alternate radiator configuration. - 3.
-Sealing or shrouding the airflow area between the normal grill opening and the water radiator is permitted. - 4.
+- 3. Sealing or shrouding the airflow area between the normal grill opening and the water radiator is permitted. - 4.
 On water-cooled cars, thermostats may be removed, modified, or replaced with blanking sleeves or restrictors. - 5.
-The direction of water flow through the engine shall not be changed from that which was original for the engine unless authorized in Appendix A. - 6.
 Electrically driven water pumps are allowed.
 Alternate mechanical water pumps are not required to be of the same configuration as the original.
 Electric water pumps may be relocated.